 Problem-solving processes originate with many ideas generated during divergent thinking.
 In contrast, those ideas must be organized into groups for convergent thinking.
 Some of the ideas are likely to be similar.
 By combining like-ideas, grouping makes the data easier to find the most accurate solution to the problem.
-The like-ideas can be merged into a single comprehensive solution.
+Then, we can merge ideas into a single comprehensive solution.

 Students benefit from outlining because it offers structure.
-Facts and information in excess get disorganized, so outlining prevents useful data from getting lost amongst what is non-useful.
-Outlining techniques ensure the gathered research is easier retrieved from working memory.
+Too many facts and information can leave people disorganized.
+Outlining helps things say in our minds.
+Outlining techniques make sure that we can get gathered research easier from our working memory.
 This is similar to grouping, except with more structure.
-Examples of outlining include step by step lists, web maps, or reframing questions with multiple choice answers.
+Examples of outlining include step-by-step lists, web maps, or reframing questions with multiple choice answers.